winstxnhdw/nllb-api/README.md

 ### Optimisation

 You can pass the following environment variables to optimise the API for your own uses.
-The value of `OMP_NUM_THREADS` increases the number of threads used to translate a given batch of inputs, while `WORKER_COUNT` increases the number of workers used to handle requests in parallel.
+The value of `OMP_NUM_THREADS` increases the number of threads used to translate a given batch of inputs, while `TRANSLATOR_THREADS` increases the number of threads used to handle translate requests in parallel.
+It is recommended to not modify `WORKER_COUNT` as spawning multiple workers can lead to increased memory usage and poorer performance.

 > [!IMPORTANT]\
 > `OMP_NUM_THREADS` $\times$ `WORKER_COUNT` should not exceed the physical number of cores on your machine.